jonnonz1/nz-statute-book/acts/public/1990/civil-aviation-act-1990.md

   (b) in the absence of proof to the contrary, sufficient evidence of the matters stated in the form or forms.

 ### 65E Proceedings for offences
-(1) Subject to section 65Q(2), the offences specified in this Part (except sections 65F and 65G(1)(d)) are triable summarily.
+(1)
-(2) The offences specified in sections 65F and 65G(1)(d) are triable on indictment.
+(2)
-(3) Despite anything to the contrary in the Summary Proceedings Act 1957, any information for an offence referred to in subsection (1) may be laid at any time within 12 months after the date of the offence.
+(3) Despite anything to the contrary in section 25 of the Criminal Procedure Act 2011 the limitation period in respect of the offences specified in this Part (except sections 65F and 65G(1)(d)) ends on the date that is 12 months after the date on which the offence was committed.
 (4) Subject to section 65C, nothing in this Part affects the liability of any person under any other enactment.

 **Unruly passenger offences**

 ### 65F Strict liability for acts endangering safety
 (1) A person commits an offence who acts in a manner that endangers an aircraft or any person in an aircraft.
-(2) Every person who commits an offence against subsection (1) is liable to imprisonment for a term not exceeding 2 years or a fine not exceeding $10,000.
+(2) Every person who commits an offence against subsection (1) is liable on conviction to imprisonment for a term not exceeding 2 years or a fine not exceeding $10,000.

 ### 65G Disruptive conduct towards crew member
 (1) Every person commits an offence who, while in an aircraft,—